wickedOne/gitlab-perl-helpers/README.md

 - `EXCLUDE_PATHS`: (optional): comma seperated list of paths to exclude while defined in the `CODEOWNERS` file for owner `DEV_TEAM`. defaults to empty string.
 - `CODEOWNERS`: (optional): path to codeowners file, defaults to `./CODEOWNERS`

+## scripts

+the `./scripts/` directory contains scripts used in the example configuration. please use them as templates and adjust them to your needs.

 ## details

 most scripts generate a custom config file on the fly.